tewidis/GIOS/markdown/distributed_shared_memory.md

     * If MRMW...
         + Need local caches for performance (latency)
         + Home (or manager) node drives coherence operations
-        + All nodes response for part of distributed memory (state) management
+        + All nodes responsible for part of distributed memory (state) management
         + Each node contributes part of memory pages to DSM
         + Home node manages accesses and tracks page ownership
     * "Home" node